Hidden WordPress Features

 define(‘WP_POST_REVISIONS’, 3);//You can use any number

-Change the number to how many revisions you want stored, plus one auto-save.
+Change the number to how many revisions you want to be the store, plus one auto-save.
 Once newer version saved old version will be deleted automatically.

 HOW TO DISABLE/ENABLE POST REVISIONS-

-In This section will show you how to disable post revisions from being saved to your database in the future.
+In This amazing Hidden WordPress Features, will show you how to disable post revisions from being saved to your database in the future.